Dr. Laura Mannering DPT, OCS, Cert. MDT

 I will take a verbal history first so that I have a clear understanding of the problem.
 Next, I will perform the mechanical exam, which focuses on assessing motion, nerve function, and functional movements.
 We will then start moving your body in order to find the movement that positively changes your symptoms and/or the impairments from the physical exam.
 I will thoroughly explain what I find and how we will proceed.
 To wrap up, I will provide your home program and answer any questions you may have.

 8. How can I pay?

-I prefer cash or check, but also accept credit cards.
+I accept credit cards.

 9. Do you accept health spending account or flex spending account credit cards?

 10. Will my insurance reimburse me for my out-of-network visit(s)?